Clane: Education

 Primary schools (national schools) serving the area include Hewetsons N.S. (located near Millicent), Scoil Bhríde G.N.S. (on the Prosperous Road), and Scoil Phádraig B.N.S. (also on the Prosperous Road).

 Secondary schools serving the area include Scoil Mhuire Community School and Clongowes Wood College.

 According to the 2011 census, 53% of residents of Clane have completed second-level education and 38.4% had gone on to third level.

 Religion

 Saint Patrick's & Saint Brigid's Church is the Catholic place of worship, part of the Catholic parish of Clane and Rathcoffey.
-It first opened in 1884, and was renovated after a fire in 2008, which left the church unsafe.
+It first opened in 1884 and was renovated after a 2008 fire that left the church unsafe.
 The local Church of Ireland church is Church of St Michael and All Angels, Millicent (C of I parish of Clane and Donadea), a 19th-century building noted for its architecture and interior.
 Mainham Cemetery is to the north, a medieval site with Knights Hospitaller fortified church and a Gaelic Irish mound.